 Choosing the right wrap is the first step to comfortably swaddling your baby.
-This is important because some products and materials may carry a risk of obstructing your baby’s breathing or cause overheating:
+This

 - Make sure the wrap is made of a fabric like cotton which can breathe.
 Go for something light, with a loose weave.
 Heavy blankets are not suitable for swaddling as they can cause overheating.

 - If you use a sleep sack, make sure that it doesn’t have tight elastic bands, ribbons, or drawstrings.
 Also check to see that they’re free of decorations, buttons, or snaps that could come loose and pose a choking hazard.